fooof-tools/fooof/doc/faq.rst

 Does it matter how I calculate the power spectra?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the most part, no, it doesn't matter exactly how you calculate power spectra that you will fit with FOOOF, for example, using different methdos to estimate the power spectrum, such as Welch's or wavelet approaches.
+For the most part, no, it does not matter exactly how you calculate power spectra that you will fit with FOOOF.
+For example, using different methods to estimate the power spectrum, such as Welch's or wavelet approaches, should all be fine.

 Regardless of how you calculate them, the properties of the power spectra do matter somewhat to FOOOF - for example, the better the frequency resolution the more resolution you will have for estimating center frequencies and bandwidths of detected peaks, and the 'smoother' the spectra, the better FOOOF will be able to fit.